-Upon obtaining sufficient evidence against a specific individual, an investigator takes a decision to charge the individual - that is, to inform him/her about the cause and nature of the accusation against him/her.
+Upon obtaining sufficient evidence against a specific individual, an investigator takes a decision to charge the individual32 - that is, to inform him/her about the cause and nature of the accusation against him/her.
 If any preventive measure is to be imposed on the suspect, he/she shall be formally charged within 10 days from the application of the measure, otherwise the measure must be cancelled.
 The interrogation of the accused shall be conducted immediately, and in any case not later one day after bringing the charge.
-The presence of a defence counsel at the time of charging and during the interrogation is mandatory except when the defendant waives this right and such waiver is accepted.
+The presence of a defence counsel at the time of charging and during the interrogation is mandatory except when the defendant waives this right and such waiver is accepted.33 to up to 18 months.

-As a rule, a pre-trial investigation in criminal cases where the (alleged) perpetrator of the crime is determined must be completed within two months.
-This term may be extended by a district prosecutor to up to three months, and by a higher prosecutor to up to 18 months.
 The pre-trial investigation is ended when the investigator has collected evidence sufficient to present the indictment to court.
-The investigator shall then inform the accused about the completion of the investigation and provide him/her with access to the case file.
-If no additional investigative actions are required, the investigator compiles an indictment and directs the case file to the prosecutor, who shall decide whether to lodge the indictment at the court, to dismiss the case, or to order additional investigations.
+The investigator shall then inform the accused about the completion of the investigation and provide him/her with access to the case file.35 If no additional investigative actions are required, the investigator compiles an indictment and directs the case file to the prosecutor, who shall decide whether to lodge the indictment at the court, to dismiss the case, or to order additional investigations.36

+As a rule, a pre-trial investigation in criminal cases where the (alleged) perpetrator of the crime is determined must be completed within two months.34 This term may be extended by a district prosecutor to up to three months, and by a higher prosecutor